Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [ ] a default value of the Coordinate attribute
 - [ ] the size of the position array
-- [ ] an increment of the position attribute vlue
+- [ ] an increment of the position attribute value
 - [x] a default value of the position attribute